Table of Contents

 Layer 3: Doctrine References and Project Doctrine

-references.yaml records the shipped and local doctrine references selected by the charter. charter synthesize can then promote project-local doctrine artifacts into .kittify/doctrine/.
+references.yaml records the built-in and local doctrine references selected by the charter. charter synthesize can then promote project-local doctrine artifacts into .kittify/doctrine/.
 Current charter generate does not copy doctrine pages into an authoritative library/*.md tree; runtime context resolves doctrine through the reference manifest and doctrine service.

 How the Layers Connect